KratosMultiphysics/Examples/multilevel_monte_carlo/validation/elliptic_benchmark/README.md

 ## Results

 The expected result is to observe statistical accuracy and scheduling parallelism for the asynchronous algorithms.

+Concerning statistical accuracy, the QoI we obtain is consistent with literature results [Pisaroni, M., Krumscheid, S., & Nobile, F. (2020).
+Quantifying uncertain system outputs via the multilevel Monte Carlo method — Part I: Central moment estimation.
+Journal of Computational Physics. https://doi.org/10.1016/j.jcp.2020.109466].

-For this reason, we report the graph dependencies of SMC and of AMC, which show the increased parallelism provided by the asynchronous algorithm, with respect to the synchronous one.
+We report the graph dependencies of SMC and of AMC to compare synchronous and asynchronous algorithms.
+The figure below shows the increased parallelism provided by the asynchronous algorithm, with respect to the synchronous one.

 SMC: ![SMC graph](https://github.com/KratosMultiphysics/Examples/blob/master/multilevel_monte_carlo/validation/elliptic_benchmark/results/SMC_graph.PNG)
 AMC: ![AMC graph](https://github.com/KratosMultiphysics/Examples/blob/master/multilevel_monte_carlo/validation/elliptic_benchmark/results/AMC_graph.PNG)